Thor-DraperJr/AI-Red-Teaming-Workshop/workshop/Module - Participant Guide.md

   ## Launch VS Code Web

   1. Open URL to:  https://ml.azure.com/workspaces and navigate to the Machine Learning workspace Azure resource by clicking the Name.

   ![Launch](/images/launchmlworkspace.png)

+  2. In Machine Learning Studio, Goto Compute , ensure the VM is running and launch VS Code Web